 Throttle Position Sensors

-In many applications, the ECM needs to know the position of other components.
-The throttle position sensor (TPS) sends an electrical signal to the ECM indicating the angle of the throttle valve; this helps the ECM calculate proper air-fuel ratio.
+In many applications, the Engine Control Module (ECM) needs to know the position of other components.
+The Throttle Position Sensor (TPS) sends an electrical signal to the ECM which indicates the angle of the throttle valve and helps calculate proper air/fuel ratios.

 For contacting sensors, a wiper arm inside the sensor is mechanically connected to a moving part which is also in contact with a resistor.
 As the wiper moves on the resistor, the signal output changes.
 The closer it gets to the VC voltage, the higher the signal output.
-CTS’ 525 series contacting TPS sensors features a low cost, robust design that benefits from CTS’ patented technology and has a small hermetically sealed package that eliminates the potential for moisture or debris penetration.
+Our 525-Series contacting TPS sensors feature a low-cost, robust design that benefits from patented technology and its small hermetically sealed package which eliminates the potential for moisture and debris penetration.
 With a temperature range of -40° to 150°C, our throttle position sensor is ideally suited for under-hood applications.

-For more demanding environments, the extremely compact 583 series rotary position sensor provides a very robust solution that performs accurately up to 160°C, in applications that can require up to 360° of rotational movement.
-Utilizing the latest non-contacting hall technology, the electronics are sealed from the environment in which it operates, making it ideal for light vehicle and commercial vehicle applications.
-The 583 series technology is now the basis of a new range of CTS sensors, and the technology of choice for transmission and variable valve timing / lift applications.
+For more demanding environments, the extremely compact 583-Series Rotary Position Sensor provides a robust solution that accurately performs in conditions up to 160°C within applications requiring up to 360° of rotational movement.
+Utilizing the latest non-contacting Hall-effect technology, the electronics are sealed from the environment in which they operate, providing ideal conditions for light and commercial vehicle applications.
+The 583-Series technology is now the basis of a new range of CTS sensors in addition to serving as the technology of choice for transmission and variable valve timing/lift applications.

 Features and Benefits:

 To Request Technical Information or a Sample Click Here